TNolan01/weather/README.md

 <p>There is a line of code here for the pop up/alert box to tell the user where the geographic location of the weather station and so the area for which the data is most relevant.</p>

 <h4 id="getHistory" style="color: orange; font-weight: bold">getHistory.js</h4>
 <p>This script fetchs the JSON data arrays for each of the proceeding 7 days.
 I am picking certain data points and passing them in the html.
-I have three varibles created for some simple calculations to display 7 days averages for humidity, temperature and precipitation.</p>
+I have three variables created for some simple calculations to display 7 days averages for humidity, temperature and precipitation.</p>
 <p>I have added a Split and Trim alteration to time part of the data as supplied from the JSON array and just show the date only, this displays is far clearer and cleaner.</p>

 <h4 id="getForecast" style="color: orange; font-weight: bold">forecast.js</h4>